Nanoseb/ncTelegram/README.md

 - use `ctrl+o` to open the last file sent to the current chan

+- to send files you can simply drag and drop them into your terminal or send as a message their path between single quotes (')

 - you can navigate in the chan list with `ctrl+p` and `ctrl+n`

 - select `Download message buffer` to navigate more quickly between chan

 - vim like keymap is also available, use `hjkl` to navigate between lists, use `i` to select the text area and `esc` to leave it